carpentries-incubator/ml4bio-workshop/guide/performance.md

   In other words, misclassifying a negative sample as positive has more serious consequence than the other way around.
   Consider forward gene screening, where a hit is a gene responsible for the phenotype of interest.
-  We are willing to miss ten hits in exchange for avoiding one artifect.
+  We are willing to miss ten hits in exchange for avoiding one artifact.
   The best cutoff can be determined as follows.
   The slope of the black line is 10.
-  The desired cutoff corresponds to where the line tangents to the ROC curve.
+  The desired cutoff corresponds to where the line is tangent to the ROC curve.

 	<p align="center">
 	<img width="500" src="../figures/roc5.png">